uddavdhakal190/OnlineMarketplace/README.md

-# Mart - C2C Marketplace Platform
+# Mart - C2C Marketplace Platform (Finland)

-A complete consumer-to-consumer marketplace platform built with the MERN stack, allowing users to buy and sell new products with secure payment processing.
+A complete consumer-to-consumer marketplace platform built with the MERN stack, designed for Finland.
+Users can buy and sell new products with secure payment processing in Euros (€).

 ## 🚀 Features